mkieblesz/local-workspace/README.md

 ### Tasks for this repo

-* test ultimate from start
+* run dbs in docker and all else on host with sanity check
+* run dbs in docker and all else on host in proxy mode with sanity check
+* run all in docker with sanity check
+* run all in docker in proxy mode with sanity check
+* run process kill commands for services in scripts/config.sh
+* timing script which will parse timing_log and print info about last commands run
+* sanity check script of running application
 * implement celery targets and add them to ultimate targets in main makefile
 * ensure cold cache is loaded in cms upon start (perhaps wait until it does)
 * implement rest of test targets
 * implement rest of make targets if any left
-* write benchmark tests which will time running all commands
-* sanity check script of running application
 * make it work on mac

 ### Tasks for service repos